NeuronInnovations/neuron-bin/README.md

     ```

     Note that you need to leave the `--radius=...` flag out.
 The data provider (seller) is identified by their public keys.
 You can find these in explorer.neuron.world by clicking on a data provider, then looking at its account in the chain explorer and copying the public (admin) key of the data provider's node.
 +  `"--clear-cache=false"` The application stores connectivity information in order to speed up subsequent launches; for instance, IP addresses and ports are cached as well as internal shared accounts between buyer and seller.
 However, if you relaunch the program with a different port then you must clear the cache by setting the flag to true.
-Alternatively, yoy can keep the flag to be always true, however this comes at an additional cost of re-creating shared accounts or not being able to connect in case there are communication issues with directory services.
+At the moment, the default is to always clear the cache on system boot.